MostOfLuck/difference-calculator/README.md

 Compare yml
 --------------------------
- You can parcel yml files like this:
+ You can compare yml files like this:
  ```bash
 $  gendiff file1.yml file2.yml
 ```